staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/create-requests/parameters.md

     url: "https://youtu.be/S7bwkys6D0E"
 ---

-The Postman API client enables you to send data along with your API requests.
+The Postman API client enables you to send data along with your HTTP requests.
 You can add query and path parameters to a request and specify their values.
 You can also add body data to a request in various formats, including form data, URL-encoded, raw, and binary.

 ## Contents